 Want to spice up the night with your loved one?
-My Indian-inspired Curry Braised Chicken Thighs for two is sure to do it.
+My Indian-inspired Curry Braised Chicken Thighs is sure to do it.

-This dish uses budget-friendly chicken thighs, which lend themselves well to this cooking technique.
-However, they don’t take hours to become tender.
+I use budget-friendly chicken thighs here, which lend themselves well to the braising method.
+However, chicken thighs don’t take hours to become tender.

-Instead of carrots, feel free to vary the vegetables and use cubed sweet potato, cauliflower florets, broccoli florets or spinach.
+Feel free to vary the vegetables and use cubed sweet potato, cauliflower florets, broccoli florets or spinach instead of carrots.
 Chickpeas would also make a nice addition.
 Serve with plenty of brown basmati rice to soak up this flavor-packed sauce.
 If desired, a dollop of plain yogurt will help cool it down.

 Thank you and hope you enjoy!

 Spice up the night with your loved one with this Indian-inspired dinner for two!
 Serve with plenty of brown basmati rice to soak up this flavorful sauce.

 4 chicken thighs, on the bone, skin removed